marjoriecrowell/Data-mgmt/README.md

 	* Working data, with all data i'm working with right now
 	* Raw data, which contains raw data files
 ### "THA4" contains my code, raw datasets, merged datasets for THA4
 * Code, with all files related to code
 * Merged_dataset, which contains the merged dataset
 * raw_data, which contains the raw data files
+* Output, which contains the Stata output